lihe1991/qkd-net/README.md

 and implementation.
 One benefit of it is to have flexibility in production deployment.

 **Complied and tested successfully on Ubuntu 16.04 and Linux Mint 18.3 with Java 8.
 Changes will be needed for working in other environments (OS, Java version, etc.)**

+## HL: Proved that macOS requires multiple fixes, so suggesting to use Linux.
+I used Linux 18.04 and it works.

 Layers
 ------